 cup orange juice

 Stir 1/4 cup picante sauce and 1 tablespoon oil in a shallow, nonmetallic dish or gallon-size resealable plastic bag.
 Add the fish and turn to coat.
 Cover the dish or seal the bag and refrigerate for 30 minutes.

-Stir the jicama, mango, cilantro, orange juice and lime juice in a medium bowl.
-Stir in the salsa.
-Cover the bowl and refrigerate.
+Stir the jicama, mango, cilantro, orange juice, lime juice and 2 cups picante sauce in a medium bowl.
+Cover and refrigerate.